NVIDIA/deepops/docs/kubernetes-cluster.md

    kubectl run gpu-test --rm -t -i --restart=Never --image=nvidia/cuda --limits=nvidia.com/gpu=1 -- nvidia-smi
    ```

+## Using Kubernetes

+Now that Kubernetes is installed, consult the [Kubernetes Usage Guide](kubernetes-usage.md) for examples of how to use Kubernetes.

 ## Optional Components

 The following components are completely optional and can be installed on an existing Kubernetes cluster.